warriors-life/.github/profile/README.md

-## How to verify Warriors Life's signed files, e.g. releases accompanied by .asc signatures?
+## How to verify Warriors Life-signed files, e.g. releases accompanied by .asc signatures?

 All Warriors Life signatures can be verified with the following PGP public key (RSA-4096) of Warriors Life \<info@warriorslife.site\>: